 How do you compare two products?

-List the features down the middle of the infographic and compare two similar products.
+List the features down the middle of the infographic when comparing two products or more.
 Include product shots to make the products more recognizable.
 A similar and different chart like this can be useful to highlight the superiority of a product you’re selling, or to help people pick the best product for their needs.

 product comparison chart Venngage